Montréal – Summer Program

 The selection process for articling positions at the Montréal office is as follows:

-First interviews, lasting approximately 15 minutes each, are usually held between 2:00 p.m. and 7:30 p.m., from Monday to Thursday, with two interview teams made up of two lawyers.
+First interviews, lasting approximately 40 minutes each, are usually held between 8:30 a.m. and 7:30 p.m., Monday and Tuesday, with twelve interview teams made up of two lawyers.

-Out of the group of first interviewees, approximately 40 are referred to a second, longer interview before three senior lawyers.
-Second interviews are done in the second week of the recruiting period.
+Out of the group of first interviewees, approximately 35 are referred to a second interview before two senior lawyers.
+Second interviews are usually done in the second week of the recruiting period.

 From this short list, we establish a final list of candidates, and offers are made on the day set aside for such purpose in the Agreement.